chenxingqiang/jax-ml/doc/developers/contributing.rst

 There are four other tags to help new contributors:

 :good first issue:
-    This issue is ideal for a first contribution to scikit-learn.
+    This issue is ideal for a first contribution to jax-learn.
 Ask for help if the formulation is unclear.
-If you have already contributed to scikit-learn, look at Easy issues instead.
+If you have already contributed to jax-learn, look at Easy issues instead.

 :Easy:
     This issue can be tackled without much prior experience.